microsoft/VirtualClient/website/docs/guides/0610-integration-event-hub.md

     (see the 'Authentication Preliminaries' section above).
 The following parameters are required:

     * **CertificateIssuer**
-      The issuer defined in the certificate to use for authentication against the Microsoft Entra ID/App (e.g. CN=ABC CA Authority 01, DC=ABC, DC=COM).
+      The issuer defined in the certificate to use for authentication against the Microsoft Entra ID/App (e.g. CN=ABC CA 01, DC=ABC, DC=COM).

     * **CertificateSubject**
       The subject name defined in the certificate to use for authentication against the Microsoft Entra ID/App (e.g. CN=any.domain.com).